TexZK/TDA8425_emu/README.md

 point math and buffering.
 Indeed, when compiled for performance, all those variable declarations get optimized away easily.

+### Floating-point

+It is possible to configure the floating point data type used for processing, via the `TDA8425_FLOAT` preprocessor symbol.
+It defaults to `double` (*double precision*).

+Please note that, contrary to common beliefs, the `double` data type is actually very fast on machines with hardware support for it.

+I think that you should switch to `float` (*single precision*) only if:

+- the hardware is limited to it, or
+- if machine code vectorization gets faster, or
+- conversion from/to buffer data to/from double precision is slower.

 ### Input selector

 The input selector simply chooses which channels to feed to the internal